Take Control of Your Post-Cancer Life

 Post-traumatic stress symptoms after a breast cancer diagnosis are not unusual, and they’re something researchers are increasingly focused on, says Susan David, PhD, a psychologist on the faculty at Harvard Medical School and author of Emotional Agility.
 “There are both the terror of moving forward and the terror of ‘what if it comes back?’” she says.
 “It’s relief mixed with anxiety and fear.”

-One study of more than 3,000 Danish breast cancer survivors found that one in five of the women reported experiencing “severe” post-traumatic stress symptoms three months after surgery.
-And a 2016 German study of 166 breast cancer patients found that more than 80 percent experienced some level of post-traumatic stress symptoms early on, with the number dropping to 57 percent one year after diagnosis.
+A 2011 study of more than 3,000 Danish breast cancer survivors found that one in five experienced “severe” post-traumatic stress symptoms three months after surgery.
+And a 2016 German study of 166 breast cancer patients found that more than 80% experienced some level of post-traumatic stress symptoms early on, with the number dropping to 57% one year after diagnosis.

 So now you’re cancer-free.
 But after spending so much time with little-to-no control over what was happening in your life, how do you reclaim a sense of control post-treatment?
 How do you build up psychological and spiritual strength?
 Where and how can you find new sources of inspiration going forward?
 What kind of support do you need?
 Indeed, how do you transition from “survive” to “thrive?”
 These steps may help.

-1. Harness your feelings: “It may take time, but to build up psychological strength, I encourage you to lean into your experience and give yourself compassion and space to truly feel,” says David.
+“It may take time, but to build up psychological strength, I encourage you to lean into your experience and give yourself compassion and space to truly feel,” Dr. David says.
 She suggests acknowledging your feelings (they’re normal!) and practicing letting them go.
 True, you don’t know what the future will bring, but you’re a breast cancer survivor, and that’s something to celebrate today.
-Mindfulness—the act of being present in the moment—may help, David says.
-Focusing on the here and now rather than ruminating on the past or fearing the future may help you push negative emotions to the side—even if it’s just for a few minutes.
+Mindfulness—the act of being present in the moment—may help, Dr. David adds.
+Focusing on the here and now rather than ruminating on the past or fearing the future may help keep negative emotions at bay—even if it’s just for a few minutes.
 And you can build on that.

-2. Pick up a pen: Or get in front of a keyboard.
-David says that writing about the traumatic aspects of your breast cancer experience—even for just a few minutes at a time—may go a long way toward helping you feel better.
+Whether you use a pen or keyboard, Dr. David says that writing about traumatic aspects of a breast cancer experience is often helpful for coping.
 “Applying words to emotions can be a tremendously helpful way to deal with stress, trauma, and fear,” she explains.
-In Emotional Agility, David details years of research on this subject—with study participants now numbering in the thousands—showing an increase in physical and mental well-being after people engaged in “emotionally significant writing.”
+In Emotional Agility, David details years of research on this subject showing an increase in physical and mental wellbeing after people engaged in “emotionally significant writing.”
 Even months after their writing sessions, they had lower blood pressure, better immune function, and fewer doctor’s visits.

-3. Develop a mantra: With your diagnosis and treatment behind you, take the time now to find a short mantra to say out loud every morning as soon as you wake up, says Marisa C. Weiss, MD, director of breast health outreach at Lankenau Medical Center near Philadelphia, chief medical officer of breastcancer.org, and a breast cancer survivor.
-“It might be, ‘Thank God, I’m alive,’ or ‘I’m happy to be alive,’” she explains.
+With your diagnosis and treatment behind you, take the time now to find a short mantra to say aloud every morning as soon as you wake up, says Marisa C. Weiss, MD, director of breast health outreach at Lankenau Medical Center near Philadelphia, chief medical officer of breastcancer.org, and a breast cancer survivor.
+“It might be, ‘Thank God, I’m alive,’ or ‘I’m happy to be alive,’” Dr. Weiss explains.
 “Next, say, ‘I’m going to do the best I can to be as healthy as I can today.’
 These could be small but meaningful ways of shifting your perspective and reclaiming a sense of control post-treatment.”

-4. Start moving: There are few better ways to recover mentally from breast cancer than resuming or rebooting an active lifestyle.
-“Physical activity may help with feelings of fatigue and sadness, especially if you’ve got a friend who wants to do things with you,” says Corinne Leach, PhD, MPH, MS, director of cancer and aging research for the American Cancer Society’s Behavioral Research Center.
-“That friend also helps keep you accountable for staying active.”
-Weiss considers physical activity to be too valuable to be optional.
+Dr. Weiss considers physical activity too valuable to be optional.
 “Your health depends on exercise and so does your quality of life,” she notes.
 “Not just your breast health but your heart and bone health and your sleeping and mood, too.”
-One positive way to approach movement: Celebrate it, especially if your breast cancer treatment made physical activity difficult.
-And there are so many choices for healthy activity, says Weiss.
-“Mix it up, make it social, and use exercise as a way to connect, something that will really help if you feel hopeless or anxious.”
+Even if your post-treatment body feels different, know that there are so many choices for healthy activity, Dr. Weiss says.
+Experiment to find what feels good: “Mix it up, make it social, and use exercise as a way to connect, something that will really help if you feel hopeless or anxious,” she says.

-5. Try (or return to) yoga: Adding yoga to a regular program of aerobic exercise and resistance (aka strength) training may be of particular benefit to the mental health of breast cancer survivors, according to the American Cancer Society’s guidelines.
+Adding yoga moves to a regular program of aerobic exercise and strength training may be of particular benefit to the mental health of breast cancer survivors, according to the American Cancer Society’s guidelines.
 A meta-analysis of 10 studies exploring yoga’s potential benefits for cancer patients showed that regular yoga practitioners experienced “significantly greater improvements” in feelings of anxiety, depression, distress, and stress than those who used only support groups or did nothing.
-Even though the studies reviewed were small and more research is needed, isn’t it worth a try?
+Even though the studies reviewed were small and more research is needed, the broader health benefits of yoga might make this activity a good one to try.